-Clinical Reviewers shall evaluate requested services based on plan specific guidelines, clinical application of review criteria, patient condition, and health history.
+Clinical Reviewers shall evaluate requested services based on plan specific guidelines, clinical application of review criteria, patient condition, health history, and demographics (including but not limited to geographical area, assessment of the local delivery system, age, complications, progress of treatment, home environment and social habits).
 Based on an aggregate of these factors, the Reviewer shall indicate if the services are approved, denied, or if further information is needed to render a determination.
 Individual cases may be elevated to a Dental Director and/or their designated representative for consideration of special circumstances as necessary.